 \paragraph*{Choice of foliation:} As in \cite{KP-GR-match}, in the rest of this paper, we will work in a context where $\scri$ is foliated by $\Sigma^{-1}=\text{constant}$ cross-sections, $S_{\Sigma}$ .
 This implies that \be \ms{D}_{a} \Sigma^{-1} \hateq 0 \,, \ee on any cross-section of the foliation.
 It was shown in \cite{KP-GR-match} that this choice can be made in any conformal frame and that using \cref{eq:divsigma=0}, this implies that $\tau_{a} \hateq 0$ (see Eq.
 2.31 and footnote 5 of \cite{KP-GR-match}).
 Therefore, $\tau_{a}\hateq 0$ in the rest of our analysis.\\ \paragraph*{Limits of integrals to $\scri$ and $\hyp$:} In this paper, we will need to consider limits of certain integrated quantities to cross-sections of $\scri$ and $\hyp$ (see \cref{sec:matching}).
-In these cases, the limits to cross-sections of $\scri$ will be taken along a sequence of null hypersurfaces, that exists in a neigborhood of $i^{0}$ in the unphysical spacetime.
+In these cases, the limits to cross-sections of $\scri$ will be taken along a sequence of null hypersurfaces, that exists in a neighborhood of $i^{0}$ in the unphysical spacetime.
 Each of these null surfaces is foliated by constant $\Omega$ spheres $\mc{S'}$, that limit to cross-sections $S_{\Sigma}$ of $\scri$.
 These null surfaces are taken to be generated by an affine, null vector field, denoted by $K^{a}$ (defined in \cref{eq:startingpoint-1}).
-This vector field is such that $\lim_{\to i^{0}} K_{a}$ and $\lim_{\to i^{0}} \Omega^{\half} K^{a}$ are direction-dependent.
+This vector field is such that $\lim_{\to i^{0}} \Omega^{\half} K^{a}$ is direction-dependent.
+Moreover, we require that the null normal $K_{a}$ be such that $\lim_{\to i^{0}} K_{a}$ is direction-dependent.
+Note that this difference in scaling between the null generator and null normal uses the fact that on a null surface they can be scaled arbitrarily with respect to each other.
 The limit to cross-sections of $\hyp$ is taken along spacelike hypersurfaces that go to spatial infinity.
-These surfaces are foliated by spheres $\mc{S}'$, that limit to cross-sections of $\hyp$. \\
+These surfaces are foliated by spheres, $\mc{S}'$, that limit to cross-sections of $\hyp$. \\

 This completes our review of the construction needed for the calculations in this paper.